Carl Schmitt: Personal life

-According to biographers such as Reinhard Mehring, Schmitt's private life was deeply troubled and distressed by extreme anti-semitism, self-destructive and compulsive sexuality, and a deep resentment toward bourgeois life.
-And this is said to have had a profound impact on his real-life activities.
+According to biographers such as Reinhard Mehring, Schmitt's private life was deeply troubled and distressed by extreme antisemitism, self-destructive and compulsive sexuality, and a deep resentment of bourgeois life.
+This is said to have had a profound impact on his activities.

 In 1916, Schmitt married his first wife, Pavla Dorotić, a Croatian woman who pretended to be a countess.
-They divorced, but an annulment was not granted by a Catholic tribunal, so his 1926 marriage to Duška Todorović (1903–1950), a Serbian woman, was not deemed valid under Catholic law.
-He reportedly had an affair with English teacher Kathleen Murray while his divorce from Dorotić was still pending.
-Schmitt and his second wife Duška Todorović had a daughter, Anima, who, in 1957, married Alfonso Otero Varela (1925–2001), a Spanish law professor at the University of Santiago de Compostela and a member of the ruling FET y de las JONS party in Francoist Spain.
+They divorced, but an annulment was not granted by a Catholic tribunal, so his 1926 marriage to Duška Todorović, a Serbian woman, was not deemed valid under Catholic law.
+Schmitt and Todorović had a daughter, Anima, who in 1957 married Alfonso Otero Varela, a Spanish law professor at the University of Santiago de Compostela and a member of the ruling FET y de las JONS party in Francoist Spain.
 She translated several of her father's works into Spanish.
 Letters from Schmitt to his son-in-law have been published.

+Schmitt was known to have had numerous extramarital affairs and for other sexually deviant behaviour.
+He kept a journal that graphically detailed his sexual experiences.
+In 1928, he reportedly watched The Passion of Joan of Arc a dozen times and, on several occasions in Berlin and Rome, picked up prostitutes to watch with him.
+He reportedly had an affair with English teacher Kathleen Murray while his divorce from Dorotić was still pending and had multiple affairs during his second marriage to Todorović.

 Schmitt died on 7 April 1985 and is buried in Plettenberg.